 Volcano Mesa is privately held land that lies between the publicly owned lands that preserve the escarpment and protect the volcanoes and geologic windows.
 Volcano Mesa provides a unique portal to understand the rich interplay of cultures that is New Mexico as well as providing a unique portal into New Mexico's geological past.
 Most Albuquerque residents recognize the Monument as an important asset and associate it with the five volcanic cones and the 17-mile escarpment containing petroglyphs.
 There are more than 20,000 petroglyphs dating from 700 to 3,000 years ago carved within the Monument.
 A 2002 National Park Service ethnographic study-"That Place People Talk About: The Petroglyph National Monument, Ethnographic Landscape Report," Anschuetz et al., 2002 (hereinafter referred to as "Anscheutz") illuminates the still active religious and cultural value these sacred places hold for many Native Americans.
 The Monument's legal boundaries were influenced by the financial resources available for land acquisition.
-For the Pueblos, however, the site encompasses the entire lava bed, the volcanoes, Petroglyph National Monument, outcrops of basalt (especially those containing petroglyphs), the Sandia Mountains, and other locations are sacred places for many Native Americans and they still figure into their ceremonial practices.
+For the Pueblos, however, the site encompasses the entire lava bed, the volcanoes' caves and shafts, the petroglyphs, and additional features of importance in meaning and use.
+The Volcanoes, Petroglyph National Monument, outcrops of basalt (especially those containing petroglyphs), the Sandia Mountains, and other locations are sacred places for many Native Americans and they still figure into their ceremonial practices.